-- As far as the equity oriented mutual funds are concerned (funds having equity allocation), the total AUM as on August 2019 is around Rs.10.31 Lakh Crore.
+- As far as the equity-oriented mutual funds are concerned (funds having equity allocation), the total AUM as of August 2019 is around Rs.10.31 Lakh Crore.

 - This AUM of Rs.10.31 Lakh Crore is contributed by :

 - It means the above all types of funds have made investments in stocks worth Rs.10.31 Lakh Crore.

 - Indian Mutual Fund Industry’s Average Assets Under Management (AAUM) stood at Rs.25.64 Lakh Crore in August 2019.
 So, we can see, around 40% of the total AUM of the entire mutual fund industry is contributed from investments in stocks.

 Total AUM of Equity Mutual Funds

 Which are the top 10 mutual fund companies in India to invest now that contribute to this 10.31 lakh Crore AUM?

 Not surprisingly, out of these top 10 mutual fund companies, six belong to the banking and financial services sector (3 corporate banks, 2 retail banks, and 1 housing finance company).
 Out of the rest, 4 stocks, one company from IT, construction and engineering, FMCG, and diversified conglomerate.

 List of most common stocks in mutual funds